f3d-app/f3d/doc/user/COMMANDS.md

 `toggle option.name`: A command to toggle a boolean libf3d option, eg: `toggle ui.scalar_bar`.

-`reset option.name`: A command to reset a libf3d option to its default values, eg: `reset render.background.blur_coc`.
+`reset option.name`: A command to reset a libf3d option to its default values, eg: `reset render.background.blur.coc`.

 `print option.name`: A command to print the value of an libf3d option, eg: `print scene.up.direction`.